• Skip to primary navigation

 • Cook turnips for about 5 minutes over medium flame.
 Flip over, and cook another 5 minutes.
 Stir the onions to brown them.
 Test a turnip by piercing with a fork.
 If it goes in easily, they are done.

 • Push vegetables off to the side of pan.
-Add the oil and herbs, stirring well.
+Add the oil, salt and herbs, stirring well.
 Stir the vegetables into the flavored oil.

 • Remove bay leaf before serving.